Would you like to see what we have written on a subject? Use the search below.

 How was Jael able to so successfully trick Sisera to his death?

 She did more than welcome him.
 She served him well.
-He wanted water, she gave him milk.
-He was tired, she covered him with a blanket which would not only warm him but give him an added sense of security at being hidden.
+He wanted water; she gave him milk.
+He was tired, and she covered him with a blanket, which would not only warm him but give him an added sense of security at being hidden.
 She went out of her way to show him he was an honoured guest.

 Sign up for our free monthly newsletter or take one of our free Bible Study courses.